-Actual terms and conditions of the Long-Term Care ServicesSM Rider are contained in rider form ICC12-R12-10.
+Actual terms and conditions of the Long-Term Care ServicesSM Rider are contained in rider form #R19-LTCSR and state variations.
 This rider has exclusions and limitations under which the rider may be continued inforce or discontinued.
 It may not be available in all jurisdictions.
 For more information, costs and complete details of coverage, contact your life and health insurance-licensed financial professional or the company.
 For an additional charge, the rider may be available with a nonforfeiture benefit.

-Life insurance products are issued by Equitable Financial Life Insurance Company (NY, NY) or Equitable Financial Life Insurance Company of America and co-distributed by affiliates Equitable Network, LLC (Equitable Network Insurance Agency of California in CA; Equitable Network Insurance Agency of Utah in UT; Equitable Network of Puerto Rico, Inc. in PR) and Equitable Distributors.
-For New York state-based (i.e., domiciled) Equitable Advisors Financial Professionals, life insurance products are issued by Equitable Financial Life Insurance Company (NY, NY).
-All companies are affiliated and directly or indirectly owned by Equitable Holdings, Inc., and do not provide tax or legal advice.
-You should consult with your tax and legal advisors regarding your particular circumstances.
+Life insurance products are issued in New York and Puerto Rico by Equitable Financial Life Insurance Company, NY, NY; and in all other jurisdictions by Equitable Financial Life Insurance Company of America, an Arizona stock company.
+Distributed by Equitable Network, LLC (Equitable Network Insurance Agency of California, LLC in CA; Equitable Network Insurance Agency of Utah, LLC in UT; Equitable Network of Puerto Rico, Inc. in PR) and Equitable Distributors, LLC (NY, NY).
+When sold by New York state-based (i.e., domiciled) Equitable Advisors Financial Professionals, life insurance products are issued by Equitable Financial Life Insurance Company, NY, NY.